romland/itemLens/README.md

 The primary use is:
 `Do I have that, where the heck is it?` and `What does it do and why did I buy it?` [1]

-I am no fan of data-entry, so, adding new products/items should be as automated as possible (using any device).
-Most of the effort of making this app went into making a pleasant and fast work-flow.
-It optionally uses machine learning of various types: language and vision models, object classification, OCR, background removal, segmentation, TTS.
+I am no fan of data-entry, so adding new products/items should be as automated as possible (using any device).
+Most of the effort of making this app went into creating a pleasant and fast work-flow.
+To achieve this, itemLens optionally uses various tools like object classification, OCR, background removal, and language models under the hood.

 [1]: There's also a primal satisfaction in simply admiring my stuff; swimming through a hoard of tools, books, and components like Scrooge McDuck. itemLens is the digital equivalent: a way to inspect and appreciate your entire collection without having to drag 20 boxes out of the attic.